18: Year 4

 The Wessex Mens Group is the same format as Maggie's but without the bacon rolls :-).
 Very good and I will make a point to attend whenever possible.

-Into November and I had a PET scan lined up to check on the growth of the revitalised tumours on my Adrenal Gland and Pancreas.
+Into November and I had a PET scan lined up to check on the growth of the tumour on my Adrenal Gland.
 The results will determine the next steps.